-Ooof, it's a tough task.
-We have a special Hero Committee made up of volunteers who review and discuss each application.
-We don't like to share the specific details of precisely how we go about deciding, because that feels kind of icky (we're talking about real humans with real lives, after all).
-But trust us when we say it's a very thorough and thoughtful process and we take it super seriously.
+It's a tough task.
+An awesome group of people volunteer for the nonprofit (we call them our Hero Committee).
+These folks review and discuss each grant application.
+We don't like to share the specific details of precisely how we go about deciding, because that feels kind of icky (we're talking about real humans with real lives and real tragedy, after all).
+But trust us when we say it's a very thorough and thoughtful process, and we take it super seriously.

-Can I nominate myself or someone I know to become a Still Kickin Hero?
+Can I nominate myself or someone I know to receive a Still Kickin grant?

 You sure can!
 Just fill out this form.
-Your application will be sent to our Hero Committee for review.
-We receive dozens of nominations each month, and unfortunately we can’t choose everyone (but OH MAN, we wish we could).
-Rest assured we read every submission.
+Your application will be sent to the nonprofit organization and Hero Committee for review.
+We receive dozens of nominations each month, and unfortunately we can’t help everyone (we wish we could — someone get us a lottery ticket!) but rest assured we read every submission.

 Nora's husband had brain cancer.
-Do I (or my loved one) need to have brain cancer to apply to be a Still Kickin Hero?
+Do I (or my loved one) need to have brain cancer to apply for a grant?

-Do I (or my loved one) need to have some kind of cancer to apply to be a Still Kickin Hero?
+Do I (or my loved one) need to have some kind of cancer to apply for a grant?

 Buying clothes online makes me nervous.
-Can you tell me what the sizing is like?
+What's the sizing like?

 We totally get it.
-For each item, we do our best to link to the clothing company’s sizing chart, but here are a few (hopefully) helpful tips:
+For each sized item, we include the size chart provided by the clothing company, but here are some additional tips:

 - Some designs are available in a unisex fit and a women's fit.
 The women’s fit tends to run smaller and slimmer through the torso (shocking, we know), so most folks opt to size up a size or two in these.